celery/celery/docs/contributing.rst

     $ nosetests

-Some useful options to :program:`nosetests` are:
+Some useful options to :command:`nosetests` are:

 * :option:`-x`